 How Does Acupuncture Work?

-Standard research methods such as those used to evaluate pharmaceutical drugs are not very useful when applied to acupuncture, and medical science is yet to establish the mechanisms of how it works.
-If you want to do a bit of reading on this facinating subject I recommend The Spark in the Machine - How the Science of Acupuncture Explains the Mysteries of Western Medicine.
+If you would like to read more on this facinating subject I recommend The Spark in the Machine - How the Science of Acupuncture Explains the Mysteries of Western Medicine.
 It is by Dr Daniel Keown who is both a medical doctor and acupuncture practitioner.
 For a traditional Chinese medicine perspective Gail Reichstein’s book Wood Becomes Water - Chinese Medicine in Everyday Life is very good.